 These milestones will begin, and the construction schedule referenced below will only be valid, upon receipt of funding from Interconnection Customer or its authorized third party no later than the date set forth below for such payment.
 IPC will not commit any resources toward project construction that have not been funded by Interconnection Customer.
 Additionally, failure by Interconnection Customer to make the required payments as set forth in this Study by the date(s) specified below may result in the loss of milestone dates and construction schedules set forth below.
 In the event that the Interconnection Customer is unable to meet dates as outlined below, Interconnection Customer may request an extension of the Operation Date of up to three (3) years.
 Interconnection Customer's request will be evaluated by IPC to ensure Interconnection Customer's request does not negatively impact other projects in IPC's Generator Interconnection Queue.
-Such extension will be allowed only if IPC determines, in its sole discretion, that the extension will not negatively impact other projects in IPC's Generator Interconnection will not negatively impact other projects in interconnection Queue.
+Such extension will be allowed only if IPC determines, in its sole discretion, that the extension will not negatively impact other projects in IPC's Generator Interconnection Queue.
 Estimated milestones, which will be updated and revised for inclusion in the LGIA in light of subsequent developments and conditions, are as follows:

 Estimated Date Responsible Party Estimated Milestones [DATE] Interconnection Customer IPC receives Notice to Proceed for design, procurement and construction.
-Construction funding or arrangements acceptable to IPC are made with IPC's Credit Department Estimated milestone dates assume that contingent facilities from GI #567 are or will be constructed ahead of the milestone dates for the Project.
-To the extent possible the design and construction of the Project may run in parallel with design and construction efforts for GI #567.
-24 months after construction funds received IPC IPC Engineering and Design Complete 24 months after construction funds received IPC IPC Long Lead Material Received 6 months prior to IPC Commissioning IPC New generation must be modeled and submitted to the Western Energy Imbalance Market a minimum of 6 months prior to coming online, failure to submit by given lead time will results in project delay.
-36 months after construction funds received IPC IPC Construction Complete 38 months after construction funds received IPC IPC Commissioning Complete June 2025 IPC's completion of 230kV line rebuild project.
-Satisfies the identified Rattlesnake - Dram 230kV Line rebuild contingent facility requirement from GI #530 (Appendix B) 48 to 60 months from the date of this report IPC All remaining contingent facilities from GI #530 completed.
-Based on current milestone estimates.
-(Appendix B) 5 days after switching request made to IPC Dispatch Interconnection Customer Switch at the Point of Interconnection can be closed TBD IPC Notification from IPC's Energy Contracting Coordinator confirming First Energy of Non- Firm Output TBD Interconnection Customer Interconnection Customer testing begins

-TBD IPC Notification from IPC's Energy Contracting

-Coordinator confirming Operation Date

-(pending all requirements are met) of Firm

-Network Resource Output
+Construction funding or arrangements acceptable to IPC are made with IPC's Credit Department 18 months after construction funds received IPC IPC Engineering and Design Complete 12 - 18 months after construction funds received IPC Federal agency permits received for transmission network upgrades 24 months after construction funds received IPC IPC Long Lead Material Procured/Received 6 months prior to IPC Commissioning IPC New generation must be modeled and submitted to the Western Energy Imbalance Market a minimum of 6 months prior to coming online, failure to submit by given lead time will results in project delay.
+34 months after construction funds received IPC IPC Construction Complete 36 months after construction funds received IPC IPC Commissioning Complete TBD IPC Contingent facilities from GI #530 / GI #580 completed 5 days after switching request made to IPC Dispatch Interconnection Customer Switch at the Point of Interconnection can be closed TBD IPC Notification from IPC's Energy Contracting Coordinator confirming First Energy of Non- Firm Output TBD Interconnection Customer Interconnection Customer testing begins TBD IPC Notification from IPC's Energy Contracting Coordinator confirming Operation Date (pending all requirements are met) of Firm Network Resource Output